brunnolou/keyframe/README.md

 ## Usage
 Pass an object witch every key is the keyframe from `0` to `100`.

-Each keyframe is a function that will be called every time during the keyframe interval.
+Each keyframe is a function that will be called during the keyframe interval.
+Each passed function is **cached** and **runs only once** when the value is the same.

-And will return a function, **cacheable** that **runs only once** when the value is the same, to run through the keyframes progress.
+And will return a function to run through the keyframes progress.

 ```js
 const run = keyframe({